 Jonathan and Joshua come from the renowned Anoaʻi family of Samoan wrestlers.
-Trained since childhood by their father, former WWE Superstar Rikishi, both Jonathan and Joshua began their professional wrestler careers in 2008 when they debuted as a team for WWE’s developmental brand, Florida Championship Wrestling (FCW).
+Trained since childhood by their father, WWE Hall of Famer Rikishi, both Jonathan and Joshua began their professional wrestler careers in 2009 when they debuted as a team for WWE’s developmental brand, Florida Championship Wrestling (FCW).

 Jonathan and Joshua Fatu debuted on WWE’s RAW brand in May 2010 as Jimmy (Jonathan) Uso and Jey (Joshua) or The Usos.
 In The Uso’s first few appearances on RAW, they feuded with the Hart Dynasty but their first in-ring match was in June defeating Goldust and Mark Henry.
 Three days later, The Usos made their pay-per-view debut in a losing match to the Hart Dynasty at Fatal 4-Way.